Hilton Hotels makes a big deal about pandemic safety, but fails to enforce its own policies.

-David Moorcroft has made 70 cruise voyages in almost every part of the world, crossed the Atlantic by ship six times, and for more than 30 years has written about his experiences to the benefit of those interested in seeing the world by ship.
-He was a writer for the Southam Group for many years and his cruising reviews appeared in many of their papers, such as the Montreal Gazette, Vancouver Sun, and Hamilton Spectator as well as in magazines such as Luxury and Orlando.
+David Moorcroft has taken 72 cruise voyages in almost every part of the world, crossed the Atlantic by ship six times, and for more than 35 years has written about his experiences to the benefit of those interested in seeing the world by ship.
+He was a writer for the Southam Group for many years and his cruising reviews appeared in many of their papers such as the Montreal Gazette, Calgary Herald, Vancouver Sun, and Hamilton Spectator as well as in the Globe and Mail and Toronto Star, and in magazines such as Luxury and Orlando.
 He then wrote a cruising blog for a North American cruise agency, and contributed to the Bell Sympatico travel site.
 David is a member of the North American Travel Journalists Association.

 While controversial, vaccine passports could make travel much safer, particularly on cruise ships.

 In a surprise move, the former president is joining forces with two well-known companies to launch the world’s first cruise line with a circus theme.

 Panic buying induced by the pandemic has moved from toilet paper to world cruises.

 During the Golden Era of cruising, ocean liners became the epitome of romance with many assignations, love affairs and honeymoons conducted at sea.
 But the decline of trans-Atlantic crossings by ship combined […]

 The ban on cruising in American territorial waters was lifted by the Centers for Disease Control (CDC) in late October subject to strict conditions.
 But with COVID-19 rates still setting daily records […]